 - More unsettled sleep patterns

+This does NOT mean vitamin D is the only cause of sleep problems.
 But it does suggest that when vitamin D is low, the body and brain may struggle to stay calm and regulated during sleep.
+Think of vitamin D like a quiet helper in the background—supporting the systems that allow your child to rest well.

 Vitamin D and Night Terrors